srsaurav0/Selenium-Automation-Testing/README.md

 4.  **404 Test:** Validates all links on the page, ensuring none return 404 or other unexpected errors.
 5.  **Currency Filtering Test:** Verifies the functionality of currency selection and ensures price elements update correctly.
 6.  **Script Data Scraping:** Scrapes data from by analyzing the scripts in the webpage.
+7.  **Reusable Code and Method:** Code is reusable to a significant extent.

 ---